 Rim Drive by Trolley Tour

 There are also available Trolley Tours, so it’s another way to experience Rim Drive.
 It’s a great idea especially during high season, you can avoid traffic on the way.
 You can get to board a trolley at Rim Village.
 The Trolley captain drives the 33 winding miles around the lake with a minimum of five stops along the way.
 Each trolley tour lasts two hours.
 A park ranger is on board each tour narrating stories about park history and the landscape.
 You must reserve Trolley tours ahead.

-Due to Covid-19, there is no Trolley Tours till the and of 2020.
-You can check updates on the Trolley trip reservation website.
+Due to Covid-19, there were no Trolley Tours till the end of 2021.
+You can check updates on 2022 at the Trolley trip reservation website.

 Stop For A Picnic With A View

 The scenery of Crater Lake Rim Drive is absolutely fabulous.
 And it’s worth collecting magical moments in life.
 One of the best ideas is stopping for lunch or a picnic during your drive.
-Pack for your trip some favorites snacks and drinks.
+Pack for your trip some favorite snacks and drinks.
 Choose a place, enjoy the beauty of nature, and relax.
-Give yourself time to chill-out.
+Give yourself time to chill out.

 There are picnic tables at some stops.
 But you will also find a fallen log where you can sit.
 Or take a waterproof picnic blanket and sit on the ground.
 There is a lot of space.
 Furthermore, you can also hang a hammock between the trees and swing.
 If you are looking for some camping gear inspiration, which might help prepare for your road trip, check our camping gift ideas.